|Applies To||RSA Product Set: Security Analytics, NetWitness Logs & Network|

 |Issue||Berkeley Packet Filter or BPF is not filtering the expected traffic on RSA Security Analytics or NetWitness decoders due to VLAN tagging.|

-A tcpdump or windump filter is not producing the expected output while testing a potential Libpcap filter or BPF.
+A tcpdump or windump filter is not producing the expected output while testing a potential BPF.

-A Libpcap filter or BPF has been implemented in a decoder's capture configuration but you're still seeing the sessions in RSA NetWitness Investigator.
+BPF has been implemented in Decoder Configuration from ADMIN (for NW11) or Administration (for SA10)->Services-Config for the decoder->General but you're still seeing the sessions in RSA Security Analytics or NetWitness Investigation.

 Using the below tcpdump variables, you would expect to see traffic to or from the host 10.20.10.12.
 When the packets being sniffed are tagged with VLAN ID's, the below tcpdump statement will yield ZERO results despite traffic originating from or destined to 10.20.10.12:

 Therefore, in an adverse query, you would expect to see no results containing 10.20.10.12 with the below tcpdump statement.
 As previously mentioned, if the packets being sniffed are tagged with VLAN ID's, the above statement will NOT filter out the traffic and you will see activity to and from 10.20.10.12

 In these instances, you should try combining the current tcpdump variables with the vlan variable to correctly identify this traffic.
 Modifying the above queries to the below syntax, tcpdump will filter the traffic and output the expected results:

 For example, if you want to block 184.108.40.206/16 traffic which is VLAN 710 tagged, you can use the following bpf rule to achieve this: